Ramiro Luna

-Ramiro Braian Luna (born 21 July 1995) is an Argentine professional footballer who plays as a winger for Ecuadorian Serie A club Orense, on loan from Ferrocarril Midland.
+Ramiro Braian Luna (born 21 July 1995) is an Argentine professional footballer who plays as a winger for Quilmes.

 Career

 Luna started his career with Leandro N. Alem in Primera D Metropolitana.
 He remained for six years, making one hundred and twenty-nine appearances and scoring fifteen times; including nine goals in sixty-nine matches in his final two seasons in Primera C Metropolitana; after promotion in 2016–17.
 July 2019 saw Luna join fellow fourth tier team Ferrocarril Midland.
 One goal in twenty-five games followed.
 In September 2020, Luna was signed on loan by Primera División side Arsenal de Sarandí.
 He made his top-flight debut on 14 November, featuring for sixty-seven minutes of an away win against Racing Club.

 For Arsenal, Luna scored his first two top-flight goals on 3 January 2021 away against Independiente, after he came off the bench to net twice in the final seventeen minutes of a 4–3 victory in the Copa de la Liga Profesional.

 In January 2022, Luna was loaned out to San Telmo until the end of 2022.